 Plasma skin beam, is a new non-laser technology that uses plasma, which is a burst of energy using advanced algorithm radiofrequency (RF) to provide a thermal burst of energy into the Pearly Penile Papules PPP just below the skin surface.
 Unlike lasers which use light energy to target a specific component of the papules, this device uses pulses of ionized inert nitrogen gas to alter structures below the surface of the skin.
-The skin above it is not removed until the next day when the treated and damaged PPP sloughs off and separate from the overlying skin leaving evenly contoured skin behind.
+The skin above it is not removed until the next day when the treated and damaged pearly penile papules sloughs off and separate from the overlying skin leaving evenly contoured skin behind.
 The peeling continues for about 7 to 10 days.

 Another alternative procedure to treating pearly penile papules is a procedure that involves short wave diathermy (SWD) hyfrecation.
 The SWD procedure is performed with a high precision hyfrecator and should take less than an hour to perform.
 The SWD uses electromagnetism to deposit measured amounts of energy into the undesired PPP.

 All these procedures are good in ridding the patient from the unsightly PPP, however the Plasma and CO2 laser do have the more favorable success and a better aesthetic outcome.